 Music education is a special focus of the ensemble’s work.
 Projects such as “Triolino” – a scenic music piece for children and “Concertrio”- a non verbal scenic music educational concept in collaboration with Lilian Genn have been successfully implemented.
 In the 2021/22 season, the music theatre production “Wut tut gut” which was specially conceived in cooperation with the director Ela Baumann, will be performed.

 An important part of the trio’s musical work is the exploration of contemporary music.
 In addition to performances of works by Johannes Maria Staud, Bert Breit, Werner Pirchner and Clara Ianotta, the trio premiered the piano trio by Kurt Estermann.

-Throughout 2020 and 2021, Trio Artio will take part in the “New Austrian Sound of Music” (NASOM) support programme, a project established by the Austrian Ministry of Foreign Affairs, which will see the ensemble representing Austria internationally by performing concerts on stages around the world.
+Throughout 2020 until 2022, Trio Artio takes part in the “New Austrian Sound of Music” (NASOM) support programme, a project established by the Austrian Ministry of Foreign Affairs, which will see the ensemble representing Austria internationally by performing concerts on stages around the world.